GIO Building

-The GIO Building is a heritage-listed office tower located at 60-70 Elizabeth Street in the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
+The GIO Building is a heritage-listed office tower located at 60-70 Elizabeth Street in the Sydney central business district, New South Wales, Australia.
 It was built during 1929.
 It is also known as the General Insurance Office Building; the GIO building, and was constructed as the Sun Building or the Sun Newspaper Building.
 The property is privately owned and was added to the New South Wales State Heritage Register on 2 April 1999.

 The GIO building was built in the Interwar Skyscraper Gothic style.

 History

 The early owners of the site

 The land on which 60-70 Elizabeth Street stands comprises sections of three early land grants made in Section 40 of the City of Sydney.
 It includes land from part of Allotment 7, granted to Jacob Josephson on 5 April 1836, part of Allotment 18 granted to Francis Wilde (or Wild) on 14 May 1836 and part of Allotment 8 granted to Joseph Roberts on 29 December 1842, although all were in occupation for a number of years beforehand.

 The major part of the site consists of that portion located on the part of Allotment 7, one of several adjoining parcels of land granted to Jacob Josephson.
 Josephson was a jeweller by profession, a Jewish Christian who reached Sydney in May 1818 as a result of being convicted of having forged bank notes in his possession.
 He died in the first half of the 1840s, and his son Joshua Frey Josephson inherited his property, including Enmore House, in 1945.

 Joseph Josephson was born in 1815 in Hamburg, and arrived with his mother in Sydney in 1820.
 He displayed great musical talent and was teaching music by 1834.
 On 17 February 1844 he became a solicitor, the same year in which he was elected to the Sydney City Council to represent Cook Ward.
-In 1848 he became Mayor of Sydney as well as a justice of the peace, and on 9 June 1855 he was admitted to the NSW Bar.
+In 1848 he became Mayor of Sydney as well as a justice of the peace, and on 9 June 1855 he was admitted to the New South Wales Bar Association.
 The following year he travelled to England, entered Lincoln's Inn and was called to the Bar in April 1859.
 On his return to Sydney he practiced as a barrister and in 1862 became a land titles commissioner under the newly introduced Real Properties Act.
 During this decade he was a director of the Australian Joint Stock Bank and invested in pastoral and city land.
 In 1868 he became solicitor general, but resigned from parliament in 1869 after his appointment as a district court judge.
 Josephson resigned in 1884 to devote more time to his private affairs, and died in January 1892.
 Lot 7, however, remained in the possession of the Josephson family until the beginning of the 1920s.